1. Present in the moment

 This post is an exploration of the first item – Present in the moment.

 What we create invites a deliberate choice to listen – to be engaged with and by its content.
 Podcasts paint with words and sound to transport listeners somewhere else.
-What we are aiming for is so good people can’t help but share it.
+What we are aiming for is that it is so good people can’t help but share it.

 Today’s culture seems to have a preference for sonic-wallpaper.
 This can be from always-on TV, streaming music, or occasionally old-school radio – though even that tends to be streamed rather than terrestrial – unless you are in a car.
 (And whatever happened to CDs?)